 Through ensuring that we provide our children with two hours quality PE and games per week we are encouraging them to lead healthier, more active lifestyles.
 For those children who enjoy competitive sport we have a healthy year round competition calendar which we are consistently striving to improve.
 We have strong links with our local secondary school and through this have created a cluster of 12 local primary schools.
 This in itself provides our children with excellent sporting possibilities and allows them to play competitively.

-Over the past two years our children have had the opportunity to compete in the following level 1 and level 2 competitions:
+Over the past five years our children have had the opportunity to compete in the following level 1 and level 2 competitions: